wearepixels/Tumblr-Boilerplate/README.md

-# WeArePixels | TUMBLR BASE TEMPLATE
+# WeArePixels | Tumblr Boilerplate

 Welcome to the We Are Pixels base template.
 __NOTE : This is still very much a work in progress... use at own risk!__